HPC-Hackathon-Clangers/Cloud-HPC-Hackathon-2021/Applications/MiniApps/thornado-mini/README.md

 Details of any changes to the Spack recipe used.

-Git commit hash of checkout for pacakage:
+Git commit hash of checkout for package:

 Pull request for Spack recipe changes: